The race to defuse Congo’s carbon bomb

 One organization that provides support to help developing countries catalogue their greenhouse gas emissions is the Global Environment Facility, which says it has funded all of Congo’s official emissions reports in the past and has invested $852,000 for two forthcoming reports that could provide clarity.
 But these are not expected until 2022 and 2023, the agency said.

 Whether wealthier institutions as well as Western governments can be convinced that larger-scale investments in the conservation of Congo’s peatlands are worthwhile remains to be seen.
-If not, it is likely local imperative to develop the peatland in the manner Southeast Asian countries are doing will gain momentum.
+If not, it is likely local imperatives to develop the peatland in the manner Southeast Asian countries are doing will gain momentum.

 “I have no doubt peatland is incredibly fertile — sure to be some of the best farmland in Congo.
 Grow whatever you want, you know?” said Jean Mbangi, a local entrepreneur who already has converted a few hundred peatland-adjacent acres in Équateur Province into palm oil plantations.